 Book two in the trilogy In Deep Water went straight into the top 10 on release in 2017 as did No Turning Back in 2018.

-With Cat Connolly off to discover new horizons, Sam’s next book is a stand alone thriller, Keep Your Eyes on Me – click here to find out more – and keep your eye on Sam Blake by signing up for her newsletter or following her on social @samblakebooks!
+With Cat Connolly off to discover new horizons, Sam’s new book, is a stand alone thriller, Keep Your Eyes on Me – click here to find out more – and keep your eye on Sam Blake by signing up for her newsletter or following her on social @samblakebooks!

 For rights enquries contact Simon Trewin at www.simontrewin.co.uk